Ford cuts 7,000 white collar jobs worldwide | DW | 20.05.2019

 About 10% of the Ford Motor company's global, salaried workforce are to lose their jobs.
-The cuts are part of a major restructuring.
+The cuts are part of a major restructuring and a move to the production of electric cars, as well as crossovers, SUVs and trucks.

 In a statement issued from the US car giant's Detroit headquarters on Monday, Ford announced it was almost at the end of its global restructuring program.